liquidprompt/liquidprompt/docs/overview.rst

 - **Ease of use**: Liquid Prompt is written in (*heavily optimized*) portable Shell, and its installation is as easy as copying files.
   It also provides pre-defined themes, enabled by a simple command in your shell configuration.
   Configuration is as simple as editing text files with key/value pairs.
 No complex format to learn.
-- **Shell features first**: Liquid Prompt helps you being aware of all the powerfull features a modern shell can provide.
+- **Shell features first**: Liquid Prompt helps you being aware of all the powerful features a modern shell can provide.
   While most other prompts focus on covering a lot of (boring) software version tags, Liquid Prompt shows you the features that are actually useful while you actually use the shell.
 - **Configurability**: All aspects of Liquid Prompt are configurable, down to the core.